Egress Gateways

 • Setup Istio by following the instructions in the Installation guide.

-• Deploy the sleep sample app to use as a test source for sending requests.
+• Deploy the curl sample app to use as a test source for sending requests.

 Zip